 coconut meat, butter or oil, mct oil, avocado or avocado oil, cacao butter, ghee, olive oil, pasture raised eggs, nut butters or nuts, tahini

-Works along with fat for satiation and while in excess it can affect blood sugar, consumed in moderate amounts or alone, it keeps blood sugar steady.
+Works along with fat for satiation and consumed in moderate amounts or alone, it keeps blood sugar steady.
 Protein is also important to maintaining muscle mass.

 + 20 – 35 grams

 You want to always opt for complete proteins, whenever possible.
 A complete protein contains all 9 amino acids, in a substantial and appropriate quantity and will increase muscle synthesis.
 Meat, fish and eggs are all complete proteins.
 While I often add fresh, raw pasture-raised eggs to my smoothies, the former (meat and fish) will clearly not taste so hot in a smoothie.
 I often use collagen peptides as the protein in my smoothies, Vital Proteins Grass-fed Collagen Peptides (I really enjoy the Vanilla Coconut flavor) you can also opt for Collagen Gelatin or Bone Broth Collagen.
 While collagen is not a full and complete protein, it is especially high in glycine, proline, and hydroxyproline, the three main amino acids that your body uses to make connective tissue and therefore provides lots of wonderful benefits for healing and recovery, without being technically complete.
 Read more about the benefits of collagen here.
 That said not being a complete protein, I wouldn’t recommend collagen as a post-workout recovery protein.